 Let us look at the definition of a research fellow.

 A research fellow is an academic research position at a university or a similar research institution, usually for academic staff or faculty members.
 A research fellow may act either as an independent investigator or under the supervision of a principal investigator. – Wikipedia

 Is PwC an academic or research institution?

 PwC is an auditor and consulting firm.
-PwC can’t perform open-ended research because it is controlled by partners whose only objective is to maximize profits.
-Even calling yourself a researcher is a stretch, because of the institution that you work for does not allow for research that does anything but help sell PwC services.
+PwC can’t perform open-ended research because it is controlled by partners whose only objective is to maximize profits, which they do by proposing certain things through pretending they do objective research.
+Even calling yourself a researcher is a stretch because the institution you work for does not allow for research that does anything but help sell PwC services.
 Secondly, PwC is routinely responsible for disseminating false information that is provided to them by vendor partners.
 A good example is found in the article The Chalfen Accuracy Checker: A Study into Mark Chalfen’s Accuracy on S/4HANA.
-PwC’s accuracy usually is extremely low, because PwC distributes information for one purpose, to sell services.
+PwC’s accuracy usually is extremely low because PwC distributes information for one purpose, to sell services.

 My Experience Working with Consulting Firm Research Departments

 “Research” departments at consulting firms report through marketing.
 No research can be reported through marketing.

 I worked with Deloitte’s research department, and it was completely fake.
 They investigated things, but partners approved everything they handed to marketing, whose only focus was profit maximization.

 Reply from the PwC “Research Fellow”